input-output-hk/essential-cardano-content/content/article/join-us-today-for-a-new-edition-of-open-spaces.md

 ---
-title: Join us tomorrow for a new edition of 🌱 Open Spaces.
+title: Join us today for a new edition of 🌱 Open Spaces.
 tags:
   - gimbalabs
   - gimbalabs open spaces